 Click Here for the Highest Good Housing Open Source Hub

-After the complete property survey is finished, gathering information throughout the surrounding community is next.
-This will include contacting the county again to arrange a new meeting with those we have been coordinating with prior to the property purchase.
+After the complete property survey is finished, gathering information throughout the surrounding community will follow and includes contacting the county again to arrange a new meeting with those we have been coordinating with prior to the property purchase.
 Additionally, we will survey the local restaurants to determine their wholesale food sources, check with local suppliers, ranchers, city and county departments, and arborists for availability of manure/straw/hay/wood chips.
-We will also research availability of local chickens/rabbits and feed sources until we can grow most of what they consume.
+We will research availability of local chickens/rabbits and feed sources until we can grow most of what they consume.

 The core group of 20 will be composed of primarily Pioneers and a few Volunteers possessing specialized skills.
 Together they will collectively review and confirm the assessments of the initial three and then begin building the Phase I food infrastructure as outlined below.
 Their backgrounds and experience will include the permaculture/food production, construction/architecture/engineering, and graphic design/video editing/open sourcing skills required to organize and complete all that is described below so we are ready to welcome and guide the next 30 people effectively.